valderman/phdtools/README.md

   * mkreply: build texts using templates and simple variable substitution.
     Useful for generating rejection messages for lab submissions from a list of canned responses, since students generally all make the same mistakes.

+  * unpack: unpack any archive with a variety of options, including tarbomb protection.